hellfree-tech/Project_4/README.md

 # Project_4
-Gettin to know about Git, Github, and Git Bash.
+Gettin to know about Git, Github, and Git Bash!